Jesusml1/purosazon/README.md

 ## Puro Sazon

-Puro sazon is a minimalist website for recepies written in laravel.
+Puro sazon is a minimalist website for recipes written in laravel.

 <p align="center" >
     <img src='./purosazon-min.png'>